MortenChristiansen/TypeBridge/README.md

 Customer customer = command.Map();
 ```

-Mapping to the same type as the source will create a shallow copy of object.
+Mapping to a type that is assignable from the source type simply returns the source instance.

 The technical solution to implement the mapping is that `Map` returns object of an intermediary
 mapping type which has an implicit conversion operator to each recepient type.